Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   #### Browse Page

   - At the top of the browse page, there will be a search bar which will enable the user to search through the communities posts, the results will be filtered through the theory     names and descriptions.
+Besides this is a 'clear' button allowing the search bar and results to be reset.
-  - section bellow will be the theories that are posted by the webistes creator which have a clear difference in styling.
+  - section bellow will be the theories that are posted by the webiste's creator which have a clear difference in styling.
+  - When viewed on mobile, The posts appear on top of eachother rather than besides eachother, making it easier and more efficient to view on smaller devices.
+  - The browse page is only visible to registered users so that posts are only seen within the community.

 #### Login, register, add post, edit post

-  - These pages that are using forms will have only the forms as content in order for that to be the main focus point.
+  - The forms used on these pages are all the same, keeping the same aesthetic throughout the webiste.
+  - The add and edit forms can be only be accessed by registered users.

+#### 404

+- A custom 404 error page for when a user tries to access a page that doesnt fit their current state. e.g: the user attempts to register while being logged in.
+The 404 page has a link that takes them back to the home page and an image that fits well with the aesthetic of the webisite.

 #### Profile

   - The profile page will show the users username along side their posts while also giving them an option to add a post.
 Each of their posts will have an option to edit and         delete.
 If the user chooses to delete the post, a modal pop appears asking the user again if they want to delete.
 This is added for precaution just in case the user has clicked delete by accident .
+The profile page follows CRUD operations as it allows users to add, edit and delete their posts easily.
+Once posts are deleted, they are also removed from the browse section and will no longer be visible to the community
+  - When posts are added, edited or deleted, flash messages will appear letting the user know that it has been successful

 ## Mockups